Sri1ak/go-observability/README.md

 - Reads structured logs from a file
 - Streams logs to Apache Kafka using a Go producer
-- Partitioned by service name for log segregation
+- Partitioned by service name for log segregation in the consumer
 - Integrated with Grafana and prometheus for visualization

 ## Architecture